zsigil/Chingu-FavoriteFonts-Tier2/README.md

   * axios
   * vue-head

+>Please consider using Google Web Font Loader instead of injecting font stylesheets for cross-browser compatibility (project description prohibited using this loader)

 ## Project setup
 *APIKEY (for Google Fonts Developer API) is to be provided(exported) from src/secretkeys.js file*